fairclothjm/dotfiles/README.md

 # dotfiles
-a place for my dotfiles to live
+A place for my dotfiles to live